Dato-Futbol/xg-model/README.md

 ![](/images/xG_plot2.png)

-This repository contains all the necessary codes to ideally reproduce the data processing, analysis and visulization described in this article (), which is focused on how to fit a football xg model using #rstats and the public event dataset by Wyscout.
+This repository contains all the necessary codes to ideally reproduce the data processing, analysis and visualization described in this article (), which is focused on how to fit a football xg model using **R software** and the public event dataset by Wyscout.

 Before to use these codes you have to get this list of required datasets: